rocketlabdelta/info-central/_welcome/clubs.md

 contributors:
 - John Coker
 ---
-From the [Regegulation section](/regulation), you can see that it takes a lot of work to set up a launch.
+From the [REGULATION area][1], you can see that it takes a lot of work to set up a launch.
 This task is generally undertaken by a rocket club for periodic organized launches.
 Clubs are basically mandatory for all but model rockets, but even model rocketeers benefit from club membership.
 You should make an effort to find a local club in your area.